Email Pop-Ups: 30 Excellent Examples

 5. Snow Monkey

-Snow Monkey is a vegan ice cream retailer that wanted to target the audience based on their geography to maximize regional sales.
+Snow Monkey is a vegan ice cream retailer that wanted to target the audience based on geography to maximize regional sales.
 They’ve started to collect emails with zip codes so they could send emails about their particular products and offers based on the closest store with their goods to the customer.

 Snow Monkey email popup example